daprogCo/imdb_horror_query/README.md

-# Frightened by Hadoop and Hive!!!
+# Frightened by Hadoop & Hive?

 Hi!